gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 `tctl bot instances list --bot <bot name>`

 Additionally, `tctl rm`/`tctl get` should be able to operate on BotInstance.

+There is no requirement for it to be possible to create or update a BotInstance with `tctl`.

 ### Implementation